marciska/pba-marciska/task0/README.md

 git push --set-upstream origin task0  # up date the task0 branch of the remote repository
 ```

-got to the GitHub webpage `https://github.com/PBA-2021S/pba-makokaz` .
+got to the GitHub webpage `https://github.com/PBA-2021S/pba-makokaz` and be sure to select the task0 branch.
 If everything looks good on this page, make a pull request.

 ![](../doc/pullrequest.png)